Plumbers' knots: Plumbers' curves

-There are two types of singularities in $C^1$ curves: transverse self-intersection and points at which the derivative vanishes.
-However, the more rigid nature of plumbers' curves reduces these to a single condition, which we will readily be able to detect.
+There are two types of finite codimension singularities for classical $C^1$ curves: families of points at which the derivative vanishes and multiple points in the image.
+The rigid nature of plumbers' curves allows us to collapse all types of singularities to special cases of a particular condition the pipes, which we will readily be able to detect.

-\begin{defn} We say two pipes are \emph{distant} if they are separated by at least three intervening pipes.
-For example, $\x_i$ and $\x_{i+1}$ are not distant, but $\x_i$ and $\y_{i+1}$ are.
+\begin{defn} We say two pipes of a plumbers' curve are \emph{distant} if they are separated by at least three intervening pipes. \end{defn}